VentrisOdin/Bobiverse/tools/README.md

-./bobctl show-nodes
-./bobctl show-tasks --limit 5
-./bobctl submit-dev "Bobctl smoke test"
-./bobctl show-tasks --limit 5
 bobctl — Bobiverse Command-Line Interface

-The bobctl tool is the unified command-line interface for interacting with Prime Bob (the orchestrator), worker nodes, and Dev Council (Dev Bob) components of the Bobiverse.
+The bobctl tool is the unified command-line interface for interacting with:

-bobctl allows you to:

-Inspect nodes

-Submit tasks (generic, shell, python, dev tasks)

-Monitor live cluster status
+🧠 Prime Bob (the Orchestrator)

+🏗️ Node Agents (worker machines)

-Inspect completed Dev Council analyses
+👨‍💻 Dev Council (LLM-powered Dev Bob)

-Debug the orchestrator DB

-Tail orchestrator logs

-All commands run from:
+🪞 Reflector (self-learning analytics engine)

+It is the administrative shell for the entire Bobiverse distributed AI system.

+Run bobctl from:

 cd ~/bobiverse/tools
 ./bobctl <command> [args...]

-You can optionally specify a different orchestrator:
+To use a non-default orchestrator:

 ./bobctl --orch-url http://<host>:<port> <command>

-Default orchestrator URL (via Tailscale):
+Default orchestrator URL (Tailscale):

 http://100.111.201.26:5080